WHAT HAPPENED OCTOBER 19th 2016? Watch this video HINT: 30+ Neighborhood Watch Saratoga Programs were certified the same day

 Organize a Neighborhood wide party.
 Have folks sign-up to join the Neighborhood email group.
 Announce the Neighborhood Safety Watch initiative and get block capatins to sign up.
 Make sure you have identified the gaps you are looking to fill before this meeting

-Here are two types of flyers that you can populate with details, print and drop off at all homes in the neighborhood.
+Here are a few alternate flyers that you can populate with details, print and drop off at all homes in the neighborhood.

 The role of the Block Captain is quite simply stated to collect names, emails and phone numbers from neighbors that belong in their zone (5 to 10 neighbors).
 This is NOT a major time commitment.
 The role entails: • Compile a zone directory (explained below) and distribute it to neighbors within that zone.We suggest going door to door to get the neighbors to understand the program and submit their information • Setup a communication mechanism using the information collected in the zone directory (email or text) • Work with neighbors within their zone and derive an informal structure to watch out for each other’s property (example - setup an email alias, provide the email list to the other neighbors) • Inform the zone (via phone or email) about law breaking activities that have occurred in the neighborhood • Make sure that the established structure is working, neighbors are keeping each other informed of planned vacations • Identify a backup • Attend neighborhood-safety meetings as needed Below are a few docs that can be downloaded by the block captain to get their zone established and ready for the safety watch program.

-TEMPLATES FOR THE BLOCK CAPTAIN Word doc is provided by Block Captains to their zone neighbor to collect their specific info Excel spreadsheet is filled by the Block Captain (using input from Word doc) and emailed to the Neighborhood Safety Captain once done.
+TEMPLATE FOR THE BLOCK CAPTAIN TO ESTABLISH COMMUNICATION Word doc is provided by Block Captains to their zone neighbor to collect their specific info Excel spreadsheet is filled by the Block Captain (using input from Word doc) and emailed to the Neighborhood Safety Captain once done.
 Neighborhood Captain's will store the master directory on an encrypted USB key and protected

 Once you have the neighborhood safety watch established, Neighborhood leaders should build awareness of this effort with other neighbors who are not yet integrated with this program, and also those who are NOT subscribed into the neighborhood email group.
 Best way to create awareness is by knocking at doors, having conversations and dropping flyers at every home in the geographical zone.
 You can use the word doc below, modify the template to meet your needs